Baguio: First Philippine Republic

-American colonial period
+American rule

 When the United States occupied the Philippines after the Spanish–American War, Baguio was selected to become the summer capital of the then Philippine Islands.
+American zoologist Dean Conant Worcester headed an expedition in 1900 after convincing U.S. Secretary of State Elihu Root to order an expedition to a cool place in the northern mountains of the Philippines.
 Governor-General William Taft, on his first visit in 1901, noted the "air as bracing as Adirondacks or Murray Bay..."
+On November 11, 1901, the American colonial government expropriated lands in Baguio owned by the Ibaloi people, who were forced to sell their lands.

 In 1903, Filipinos, Japanese and Chinese workers were hired to build Kennon Road, the first road directly connecting Baguio with the lowlands of La Union and Pangasinan.
 Before this, the only road to Benguet was Naguilian Road, and it was largely a horse trail at higher elevations.
 Camp John Hay was established in October 1903, after President Theodore Roosevelt signed an executive order setting aside land in Benguet for a military reservation for the United States Army to rest and recuperate from the lowland heat.
 It was named after Roosevelt's Secretary of State, John Milton Hay.

 The Mansion, built in 1908, served as the official residence of the American Governor-General during the summer to escape Manila's heat.
 The Mansion was designed by architect William E. Parsons based on preliminary plans by architect Daniel Burnham.

 Burnham, one of the earliest successful modern city planners, designed the mountain retreat following the tenets of the City Beautiful movement.
 In 1904, the rest of the city was planned out by Burnham.
 On September 1, 1909, Baguio was declared as a chartered city and nicknamed the "Summer Capital of the Philippines".

 The succeeding period saw further developments of and in Baguio with the construction of Wright Park in honor of Governor-General Luke Edward Wright, Burnham Park in honor of Burnham, Governor Pack Road, and Session Road.